pawlishon/Python_projects/README.md

 # Python_projects

-The repo contains mostly a stock evaluation tool in 2 versions (Desktop and web app) together with some Machine Learning projects for data I found on Kaggle.
+The repo contains the stock evaluation tool in 2 versions (Desktop and web app) together with some Machine Learning projects for data I found on Kaggle and the web application for polish cooking recipies made in Django.

 # Yfinanace SET (Stock Evaluation Tool)